Chista

 Zarathustra's youngest daughter was named "Pouro Chista" or "Pouručistā", meaning “the one who is noticed by many people, the charming one," or a very wise and knowledgeable person.

 The Iranian cultural magazine Tchissta, founded in 1981 by mathematician and activist Parviz Shahriari, was named after Chista.

 Nomenclature and etymology

 Though a direct etymology is unknown, the name Chista is probably derived from the feminine form of the Avestan participle čista “noticed, noticeable.”
 The action noun čisti “intuition, idea” appears only within the special vocabulary of the Gathas and the Yasna haptaŋhāiti.

+In scripture

+Together with Verethragna, Chista is a principal companion of Mithra (Mihr Yasht 10.70).